 Julie is the founder and CEO of SVSTI.
 She has successfully developed SVSTI from the ground up including but not limited to the logo, website, clinical relationships and curriculum.
 She is very passionate about the field and student success.
 She started the Sterile Processing & Surgical Technology Programs in hopes to bring the two departments together as a team.
 She is extremely passionate about educating students to be successful members of the medical community.
 She has over 2 decades in the field and almost a decade on the education side of the field.
 Her motto is "Stay hungry, stay humble".
 She enforces the standards and best practices to her students and has high expectations from them.
-She also ensures that her instructors are teaching the students to meet her expectations.
+She also ensures that her instructors are teaching the students to meet her expectations and the Standards.
 Even with all the hats she wears she tries to find time to teach in the lab whenever she can.
 "Where there is a will there is a way".

-Campus Administrator who is responsible for overseeing the delivery of all campus programming, as well as operational and administrative functions and services for the campus.
+Enrollment Coordinator & Student Services Director who is responsible for overseeing the delivery of all campus programming, as well as operational and administrative functions and services for the campus.

 In her free time, she can be found swinging in a hammock in the sun with a great book … or drinking really good wine.

 Davina is the Distance Education Coordinator for Gen Ed and the Psychology Instructor for General Education at SVSTI as well as the Librarian.
 She has over 13 years in Education with experience as a General Education instructor, Program Director, Student Success Center Manager, and Campus Lead at Carrington College.

 Prior to this, Davina served as a Senior Contracts Compliance Analyst for Intel Corporation.
 Davina has a master’s degree in educational leadership from DeVry University, and in Sociology from San Jose State University.
 She's been a wonderful addition to SVSTI.